都姫婚

 58,000 yen (excluding tax)

-A historical experience that Japan is proud of
+A historical experience Japan is proud of—

 SHOGUN WEDDING Attraction